ckswilliams/medphunc/readme.txt

 I recommend that these scripts are used with an anaconda distribution.
 To set up an anaconda environment from scratch that is compatible with this package, start with something like the following:
-This will probably not be kept up to date.

-conda create -n medph python=3.7 conda activate medph conda install numpy pandas pydicom conda install -c conda-forge gdcm dicom2nifti jpeg nibabel opencv conda install spyder pip install rdsr-navigator pydicom pynetdicom opencv-log lxml
+conda config --add channels conda-forge conda create --name medph python=3.6 numpy pandas gdcm dicom2nifti jpeg nibabel opencv spyder scikit-image scikit-learn astropy lxml openpyxl xlrd spyder conda activate medph pip install rdsr-navigator pynetdicom